 To register or for more information, please visit:

 The Automotive Industry Action Group (AIAG) will hold its 2017 Customs Town Hall November 9 in Livonia, Michigan.
 At this annual gathering of importers, exporters, and service providers, Thomsen and Burke attorneys Wesley Demory and Maher Shomali will give a presentation on “Encryption Technology/Connected Car/Export Control Implications”.
-They will review the export control implications for connected vehicles and their components/subsystems, with emphasis on encryption, communications capabilities and autonomous driving technology.
+They will review the export control implications for connected vehicles and their components/subsystems, with emphasis on encryption, communications capabilities, and autonomous driving technology.
+This type of self driving car technology is prevalent in society today as technology advances constantly.
 Learn how export controls are structured for these technologies and which regulatory exemptions are available.